rlores-edison/ForceGraphs/README.md

 ### Graph
 - Renders graphs dynamically from different data sets.
 - Data management: JSON data is the input for nodeJsonFound, data is transformed to be used by the graph - typeOfNode
 - Custom tooltip on node hover.
-Takes into account changes in graph dimensions - node coordinates - and vieport coords
+Takes into account changes in graph dimensions - node coordinates - and viewport coords

 ### NodeCard
 - On node right-click, node details are displayed on the right hand side